hazelcast/hazelcast-jet/site/docs/api/data-structures.md

 same partition.

-Each partition has one or more backups in other nodes so that if one of the nodes was to go down, the backup partition would take over and become the primary.
+Each partition has one or more backups in other nodes so that if one of the nodes were to go down, the backup partition would take over and become the primary.
 This ensures that no data is lost in face of node failures.
 By default, each partition is configured to have one backup.